emqx/emqx-docs/en_US/advanced/bridge.md

 bridge.mqtt.aws.subscription.1.qos = 1
 ```

-### EMQ X Broker's bridge cache configuration
+### EMQX Broker's bridge cache configuration
-EMQ X Broker's Bridge has a message cache mechanism.
+EMQX Broker's Bridge has a message cache mechanism.
 When the Bridge is disconnected, the message of the forwards topic is cached.
 When the bridge is restored, the message is re-forwarded to the remote node.
 The caching mechanism applies to both RPC and MQTT bridges.

 Set the total cache queue size: